BlueAcornInc/aio-commerce-yotpo/README.md

 ## Features

 - **Secure Credential Storage:** Yotpo credentials are stored securely within your Adobe Commerce backend, which the App Builder application can then securely retrieve at runtime.
-- **Frontend API Access:** The App Builder application exposes a secure API endpoint for your frontend to retrieve necessary Yotpo credentials and configuration, enabling direct interaction with Yotpo services (e.g., displaying reviews, submitting content).
+- **Frontend API Access:** The App Builder application exposes a secure API endpoint for your frontend to retrieve necessary Yotpo credentials and configuration, enabling direct interaction with Yotpo services.
 - **Centralized Configuration:** All Yotpo-specific settings are managed by the merchant directly within the familiar Adobe Commerce Admin Panel UI.
 - **Easy Integration:** Designed for quick and straightforward deployment as an App Builder application.
 - **Adobe App Builder Powered:** Leveraging the power and scalability of Adobe App Builder for reliable performance and easy deployment.
-- **Marketplace Ready:** Compatible with Adobe Exchange for effortless installation and updates.

 ---